sinclairzx81/typebox/readme.md

 //--------------------------------------------------------------------------------------------
 //
-// ...then infer a back the static type represenation of it this way.
+// ...then infer back to the original static type this way.
 //
 //--------------------------------------------------------------------------------------------